-Oracle RAC provides an advanced technology for database high availability.
-Many organizations, such as financial institutions and telecom operators, use Oracle RAC to run their mission-critical applications that have the strictest requirements for uptime and data integrity.
+Oracle RAC provides advanced technology for database high availability.
+Many organizations use Oracle RAC for running their mission-critical applications, including most financial institutions and telecom operators where high availability and data integrity are of paramount importance.

-Oracle RAC has an active-active distributed architecture with shared database storage.
-Shared storage plays a central role in enabling zero RPO, near-zero RTO, and maximum application uptime.
+Oracle RAC is an active-active distributed architecture with shared database storage.
+The shared storage plays a central role in enabling zero RPO, near-zero RTO, and maximum application uptime.
 These HA capabilities minimize outages due to unexpected failures, as well as during planned maintenance.

-Multi-AZ architecture options
+Multi-AZ Architecture Options

-Azure cloud consists of multiple independent Regions.
-Each Region (with some exceptions) is partitioned into several Availability Zones.
-Each Availability Zone consists of one or more discrete data centers housed in separate facilities, each with redundant power, networking, and connectivity.
-Availability zones are physically separate, such that even extremely uncommon disasters such as fires or flooding would only affect a single availability zone.
+Google Cloud consists of multiple independent Regions.
+Each Region is partitioned into 3+ Availability Zones.
+Each Availability Zone consists of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.
+Availability Zones are physically separate, such that even extremely uncommon disasters such as fires, tornados or flooding would only affect a single Availability Zone.

-Although availability zones within a region are geographically isolated from each other, they have direct lowlatency network connectivity between them.
-The network latency between Availability Zones is generally lower than 2ms.
-This makes the inter-AZ deployments compliant with the extended distance RAC guidelines.
+Although Availability Zones within a Region are geographically isolated from each other, they have direct lowlatency network connectivity between them.
+The network latency between Availability Zones is generally lower than 1 ms. This makes the inter-AZ deployments compliant with the extended distance RAC guidelines.

-Spreading cluster nodes across multiple Availability Zone helps to avoid downtime even when an entire Availability Zone experiences a failure.
+Spreading cluster nodes across multiple Availability Zone helps avoid downtime even when an entire Availability Zone experiences a failure.
 FlashGrid recommends using multi-AZ cluster configurations unless there is a specific need to use a single availability zone.